Exabyte-io/documentation/docs/materials-designer/3d-editor/3d-editor-actions/add-remove-atoms.md

 ## Add

-In order to add a new atom, the user should again right-click on any existing atom entry within the ["Scene" sidebar list](../edit.md#3.-scene), and then select the `Copy` option this time.
-This should be followed by a second right-click, where the `Paste` option is selected instead to add the new atom.
+In order to add a new atom, the user should follow the same instructions as in the [Cloning of atoms](clone-atoms.md).

 ### Set Chemical Identity of New Atom